 Revocation/Denial of license.

-The County Administrator shall revoke or deny a renewal or modification of a short term rental license issued under this Article if the property owner has willfully withheld or falsified any information required for a short term rental license.
+The Board of Commissioners or their designee shall revoke or deny a renewal or modification of a short term rental license issued under this Article if the property owner has willfully withheld or falsified any information required for a short term rental license.

-The County Administrator may in addition to, or as an alternative to, the penalties of this section revoke or deny a renewal or modification of a short term rental license issued under this Article upon the third adjudication of a violation of this Article, any County ordinance, or state law by the short term rental representative, owner, or occupant(s) of the short term rental.
+The Board of Commissioners or their designee may in addition to, or as an alternative to, the penalties of this section revoke or deny a renewal or modification of a short term rental license issued under this Article upon the third adjudication of a violation of this Article, any County ordinance, or state law by the short term rental representative, owner, or occupant(s) of the short term rental.
 Such denial or revocation is in addition to any other penalty or remedy available at law.

 The owner shall not be entitled to any refund of the annual fee paid for a license for any portion of the unexpired term of a license, because of revocation or denial of the short term rental license.